taniahack11/Flower-design/README.md

 # Flower-design
-This is a flower design made with python.
+This is a flower design made with python turtle.